HungVu307/Few-shot-via-ensembling-Transformer-with-Mahalanobis-distance/README.md

 # 🚀 News
-🔥 Our news paper namely "Multi-level Few-Shot Model with Selective Aggregation Feature for Bearing Fault Diagnosis under Limited Data Condition" has been accepted by IEEE Sensors Letters and will be published soon!
+🔥 Our news paper namely "✨ Multi-level Few-Shot Model with Selective Aggregation Feature for Bearing Fault Diagnosis ✨" has been accepted by IEEE Sensors Letters and will be published soon!
 The model's code will also be updated soon in this repo.

 # Few-shot-via-ensembling-Transformer-with-Mahalanobis-distance